bitcoindevkit/bdk-ffi/README.md

 ### Adding new structs and functions
 See the [UniFFI User Guide](https://mozilla.github.io/uniffi-rs/)

-#### For pass by value objects
-1. Create new rust struct with only fields that are supported UniFFI types
-2. Update mapping `bdk.udl` file with new `dictionary`

-#### For pass by reference values
-1. Create wrapper rust struct/impl with only fields that are `Sync + Send`
-2. Update mapping `bdk.udl` file with new `interface`

 ## Goals
 1. Language bindings should feel idiomatic in target languages/platforms
 2. Adding new targets should be easy